||Butane Honey Oil (BHO) Lab Explosion

 ||Sergeant Michael Yarbrough

-Further investigation revealed the explosion was caused by a butane honey oil (BHO) lab at the location.
+Further investigation revealed an active butane honey oil (BHO) lab at the residence.
 BHO is a form of concentrated cannabis extract using volatile solvents such as butane.
 The Riverside County Sheriff’s Department’s Marijuana Enforcement Team (MET) was notified and responded to the scene.
 A search warrant was authored, and the scene was processed by specially trained members of MET.
 Several evidentiary items were recovered from the scene, including BHO lab equipment, cannabis, and finished BHO.

 This investigation is ongoing and no arrests have been made at this time.
 Anyone with information is encouraged to contact Investigator De La Torre at 951-955-1700.